-Subject planning also identifies key tier two and three vocabulary that will be explicitly taught across the curriculum and teachers are trained in strategies such as Students' oracy is also supported through the school's 'cold calling' and 'say it again better' approaches to questioning.
+Subject planning also identifies key tier two and three vocabulary that will be explicitly taught across the curriculum and teachers are trained in strategies such as SEAC (Select, Explore, Apply, Consolidate) and using knowledge of morphology and phonology in order to support vocabulary instruction.

+Students' oracy is also supported through the school's 'cold calling' and 'say it again better' approaches to questioning.

 The Impact: